-Larry J. Landry, 35, was charged with statutory rape of a child, indecent assault and battery on a child under age 14, and assault to rape a child.
+Larry J. Landry, aged 35, stands accused of multiple charges, including statutory sexual assault involving a minor, inappropriate assault and battery on a child under 14, and assault with intent to rape a minor.

-The molestation allegedly took place in Winchendon from the time the boy was in kindergarten until he was in the sixth grade.
+According to the charges, the alleged abuse transpired in Winchendon over a period starting when the boy was in kindergarten and continuing until he was in sixth grade.

 Upon being made aware of these accusations, Landry voluntarily surrendered himself to the Gardner Police Department.